Leo Holub, founder of Stanford’s photography program, dead at 93

 “As a teacher, he was reserved and quiet and that would force you to be yourself.
 There was no pretense, no imposing of his style or ways of looking at things.
 That’s something I learned from him – how to encourage your students without imposing your own styles and tastes on them.”

 Holub retired from the Department of Art in 1980 as a senior lecturer emeritus, after teaching 4,400 students in 10 years.
-To honor his decade of work, 14 of his former students, all accomplished photographers, exhibited their work in a 1981 exhibit called Thanks to Leo.
-It was organized by Anita Mozely, Stanford Museum's first curator, and was held at the T. W. Stanford Art Gallery.
+To honor his decade of work, 14 of his former students, all accomplished photographers, exhibited their work in a 1981 exhibition called Thanks to Leo.
+It was organized by Anita Mozely, Stanford Museum’s first curator, and was held at the T. W. Stanford Art Gallery.